awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-textract-example.md

-# Use Human Loop Activation Conditions JSON Schema with Amazon Textract<a name="json-humantaskactivationconditions-textract-example"></a>
+# Use Human Loop Activation Conditions JSON Schema with Amazon Textract<a name="a2i-json-humantaskactivationconditions-textract-example"></a>

 When used with Amazon A2I, the `AnalyzeDocument` operation supports the following inputs in the `ConditionType` parameter:
 + `ImportantFormKeyConfidenceCheck` – Use this condition to create a human loop when inference confidence is within a specified range for document form keys and word blocks\.
 A *form key* is any word in a document that is associated with an input\.
 The input is called a *value*\.
 Together, form keys and values are referred to as *key\-value pairs*\.
 A *word block* refers to the words that Amazon Textract recognizes inside of a detected block of text\.
 To learn more about Amazon Textract document blocks, see [Documents and Block Objects](https://docs.aws.amazon.com/textract/latest/dg/how-it-works-document-layout.html) in the *Amazon Textract Developer Guide*\.
++ `MissingImportantFormKey` – Use this condition to create a human loop when Textract did not identify the key or its associated aliases within the document\.
-+ `Sampling` – Use this condition to specify a percentage of inferences to send to humans for review, regardless of confidence scores\.
-Use this condition to:
++ `Sampling` – Use this condition to specify a percentage of forms to send to humans for review, regardless of inference confidence scores\.
+Use this condition to do the following:
-  + Audit your ML model by randomly sampling all of your model's inferences and sending a specified percentage to humans for review\.
+  + Audit your ML model by randomly sampling all forms analyzed by your model and sending a specified percentage to humans for review\.
-  + \(With the `ImportantFormKeyConfidenceCheck` condition\) Randomly sample a percentage of the inferences that met the conditions specified in `ImportantFormKeyConfidenceCheck` to start a human loop and send only the specified percentage to humans for review\.
+  + Using the `ImportantFormKeyConfidenceCheck` condition, randomly sample a percentage of the inferences that met the conditions specified in `ImportantFormKeyConfidenceCheck` to start a human loop and send only the specified percentage to humans for review\.

 **Note**
 If you send the same request to `AnalyzeDocument` multiple times, the result of `Sampling` will not change for the inference of that input\.
 For example, if you make an `AnalyzeDocument` request once, and `Sampling` doesn't trigger a HumanLoop, subsequent requests to `AnalyzeDocument` with the same configuration will not trigger a human loop\.

-## ImportantFormKey Inputs and Results<a name="a2i-textract-importantformkeycofidencecheck"></a>
+## ImportantFormKeyConfidenceCheck Inputs and Results<a name="a2i-textract-importantformkeycofidencecheck"></a>

 The `ImportantFormKeyConfidenceCheck` `ConditionType` supports the following `ConditionParameters`:
 + `ImportantFormKey` – A string representing a key in a key\-value pair detected by Amazon Textract that needs to be reviewed by human workers\.
 If the value of this parameter is the special catch\-all value \(\*\), then all keys are considered to be matched to the condition\.
 You can use this to model the case where any key\-value pair satisfying certain confidence thresholds needs human review\.